-30) Any activity being performed under this permit may be summarily suspended, in whole or in part, upon a finding by the DC that there is noncompliance with any of the terms or conditions of this GP, or that there is noncompliance with a related nationwide or individual permit, or that there is a violation of Federal law associated with the activity, or that the immediate suspension of the activity authorized herein would be in the general public interest.
+29) Any activity being performed under this permit may be summarily suspended, in whole or in part, upon a finding by the DC that there is noncompliance with any of the terms or conditions of this GP, or that there is noncompliance with a related nationwide or individual permit, or that there is a violation of Federal law associated with the activity, or that the immediate suspension of the activity authorized herein would be in the general public interest.
 Such suspension shall be effective upon receipt by the permittee of a written notice thereof which shall indicate: (1) the extent of the suspension; (2) the reasons for such action; and (3) any corrective or preventive measures to be taken by the permittee which are deemed necessary by the DC to abate imminent hazards to the general public interest.
 The permittee shall take immediate action to comply with the provisions of such notice.
 Within 10 days following receipt of a notice of suspension, the permittee may request a public hearing in order to present information relevant to a decision as to whether the authorization should be reinstated, modified, or revoked.
 If a hearing is requested, it shall be conducted pursuant to procedures prescribed by the Chief of Engineers.
 After completion of the hearing, or within a reasonable time after issuance of the suspension notice to the permittee, if no hearing is requested, the authorization will either be reinstated, modified, or revoked.

-31) The permittee shall allow the DC or their authorized representative(s) to inspect authorized work at any time deemed necessary to assure that on-going and completed work is in compliance with the terms and conditions of this GP.

-32) All activities identified and authorized herein shall be undertaken in a manner that is consistent with the terms and conditions of this GP, and any activities undertaken by the permittee that are not specifically identified and authorized herein shall constitute noncompliance with the terms and conditions of this GP, and consequently, a violation of the Clean Water Act, which may result in the modification, suspension, or revocation of any authorization by the Corps in whole or in part, and in the institution of such legal, administrative, or judicial proceedings as the United States Government may consider appropriate, whether or not these permits have been previously modified, suspended, or revoked in whole or in part.
+- 30) The permittee shall allow the DC or their authorized representative(s) to inspect authorized work at any time deemed necessary to assure that on-going and completed work is in compliance with the terms and conditions of this GP. - 31) All activities identified and authorized herein shall be undertaken in a manner that is consistent with the terms and conditions of this GP, and any activities undertaken by the permittee that are not specifically identified and authorized herein shall constitute noncompliance with the terms and conditions of this GP, and consequently, a violation of the Clean Water Act, which may result in the modification, suspension, or revocation of any authorization by the Corps in whole or in part, and in the institution of such legal, administrative, or judicial proceedings as the United States Government may consider appropriate, whether or not these permits have been previously modified, suspended, or revoked in whole or in part. - 32) Fill shall only be placed in wetlands for house pads, drives or septic systems when lots have been sold for residential construction, or if the applicant chooses to build homes for sale, model, or personal use. - 33) Measures should be implemented to prevent the introduction and spread of invasive plant and animal species, such as washing equipment to remove dirt and debris that might harbor invasive seeds before entering the jobsite, using weed-free fill, disposing of spoil and vegetation contaminated with invasive species appropriately, and revegetating with local native plant species.